-This is a more structured Common Worship service with songs and hymns played on a keyboard or a small trio of musicians.
+This is a more structured Common Worship service with songs and hymns played on a keyboard or a small group of musicians.
 Occasionally, about six times a year, a choral group and organ lead the sung worship.
-One service a month is Service of the Word but most are Holy Communion.
+Most weeks there is Holy Communion, but one service a month is Morning Worship.
 The service lasts one hour.
 Tea and coffee are served in the Centre afterwards.

 10.30am – Informal

 This service is particularly popular with families.
 It is quite informal and the gifts of the Holy Spirit are encouraged.
 Worship at this service is led by a contemporary band.
 The focus here is worship, Bible teaching and prayer ministry, although there is a simple Holy Communion once a month.
 The service lasts for about an hour and a half and there is provision for young people and children.
-Once a month (usually the third Sunday of the month) there is a shorter Engage Service, which has a ‘family’ feel.
-On most Sundays, there is a prepared programme for all ages from 0-18.
+On Sundays in term time, there is a prepared programme for all ages from 0-18.
 Tea and coffee are served in the hall afterwards.

 All Saints’ is situated in a residential area, so parking close to the church for the popular 10.30am service can be tricky.
 Please park considerately if you visit by car (within parking bays and away from yellow lines).
 Traffic wardens operate all week, including on Sundays.

 To confirm when our next Messy Church is, please see our calendar or contact Jan Peters to find out more.